Aliases for ADAR Gene

 GeneCards Summary for ADAR Gene

 ADAR (Adenosine Deaminase, RNA-Specific) is a Protein Coding gene.
 Diseases associated with ADAR include dyschromatosis symmetrica hereditaria and aicardi-goutieres syndrome 6.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Among its related pathways are C6 deamination of adenosine and Gene Expression.
 GO annotations related to this gene include poly(A) RNA binding and adenosine deaminase activity.
 An important paralog of this gene is ADARB2.

 UniProtKB/Swiss-Prot for ADAR Gene